ilylabs/ilylabs.github.io/_projects/PolyProc-consolidate.md

 ---
-title: "Experimental study of consolidation"
+title: "The experimental study of consolidation"
-excerpt: ""
+excerpt: "We are currently recruiting a PhD student to work with Pr.
+Martine Dubé and I on this subject and provide a better understanding of the processes behind the manufacturing of thermoplastic composites"
 header:
   teaser: /assets/images/projects/PolyProcs-clogged-squirrel.gif
 category: [Polymer processing]